OP-TED/ted-rdf-docs/notebooks/stories/cpv-and-notices.md

 - Purpose and Main Classification: It verifies if the purpose has a "main classification" linked using the epo:hasMainClassification property.
 This classification is most likely a CPV code.
 - CPV Label Retrieval: For the retrieved CPVs (identified by URIs in ?Identifier), the query gets the preferred labels (skos:prefLabel) in English using the FILTER clause.
 - Grouping and Ordering: The results are grouped by the CPV labels (?classificationLabel), ordered by the number of notices in descending order (DESC(?noticeCount)), and limited to the top 10 entries.

+## Importing your data

+You can use the [SPARQL endpoint](https://publications.europa.eu/webapi/rdf/sparql) to access and analyze data without the need of downloading all the notices.
+SPARQL queries act like precise search tools, retrieving only the specific information you require and then be imported within any application you are familiar with, such as Excel or Python.
+Look into the [examples] for more information.

 ## Conclusion